 The National Education Association believes that critical thinking is an essential part of a well-rounded education.
 The Association also believes that educators play a vital role in teaching critical thinking skills through developmentally appropriate practices.
-The Association further believes that developmentally appropriate practices enable students to analyze, synthesize, evaluate, determine the importance and relevance of arguments and ideas, and identify erroneous or fallacious reasoning and logic.
-(2019)
+The Association further believes that developmentally appropriate practices enable students to-